What is total viable count in water testing and why is it important?

 Ultimately, there is no substitute for good engineering, risk assessment and a robust water management plan.
 However, in the real world we know that sometimes there are buildings and systems with challenges for various reasons.

 There are many different ways of controlling bacteria if the engineering and the temperature control needs enhancing.
 One of these is WCS Group’s Ultralox40® solution, which has been proved to reduce stubborn TVC within weeks.
-It is a highly effective low concentration form of chlorine and particularly efficacious fast-acting biocide.
+It is a highly effective low-concentration form of chlorine and a particularly efficacious fast-acting biocide.

 Ultralox40® can be shock-dosed or used as a permanent retrofit secondary disinfection solution.
 It is suitable for hotels, care homes, schools, offices, commercial buildings, food and beverage manufacturers, leisure centres, and is used widely across NHS sites.

 WCS Group provides accredited laboratory water testing and analysis for TVC and other parameters such as legionella, pseudomonas and coliforms.
 For more information about our water testing services, please get in touch.